dowjones/Bigtable-dotnet/doc/Design.md

 ## Mapper is built on Models ##

-The decision to build the mapper on the models comes with a performance penalty due to the fact that each field.
+The decision to build the mapper on the models comes with a performance penalty due to the fact that each field is first inflated to a BigRow, and then deconstructed.
+The internal implementation may change if I find this performance penalty too severe.
+It was much easier to manage the code with this approach.